 If you do experience one or more of these side effects and they persist or worsen, then inform your doctor right away.
 You should also contact your doctor if you notice any serious side effects such as breathlessness, swelling of the tongue or throat or painful sex.

 How do I buy Clairette online?

 You can safely buy Clairette online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Clairette is the right medication for your medical condition.